dariazhuk357/Capstone-Project-/README.md

 ![Figure 27](https://github.com/dariazhuk357/Crime-in-Los-Angeles/blob/master/Images/ROC%20curve%20.png)

-To further imporve accuracy of the model addition of more descriptive features might be necessary.
+To further imporve accuracy of the model, the addition of more descriptive features might be necessary.
 This can be accomplished by merging the original dataframe with additional datatables.
-This will be the future work.
+This will be the direction of future work.